Bodyweight Bodybuilding QnA

-My homeboy, Uncle Alwyn Cosgrove sent me some questions regarding Bodyweight Bodybuilding, check it….
+My buddy, Uncle Alwyn Cosgrove sent me some questions regarding Bodyweight Bodybuilding, check it out below and please enjoy....

-1) why did you start doing bodyweight training ?
+1) Why did you start dedicating yourself to bodyweight training recently?

 I SERIOUSLY had flash backs of our earliest conversations when you were coaching me in business and you asked me what the value of my day is when I am with family or if someone wants to take me out for lunch to talk business.

 It REALLY hit me when I started having trouble being able to do everything I wanted with my kids, due to my health.
-Without my health, everything else went to shit.
-It PISSED me off, and left me with a knot in my stomach.
+My back was aching me, my shoulder was hurting 24-7 and even my feet were hurting me.
+Without my health, everything else went to s--t.
+It angered me, and left me with a knot in my stomach because I was hesitant when playing with my kids.

-The last injury that was the straw that broke the camel’s back was my shoulder.
-The shoulder was sooooo f**ed up it caused pain and injury to the pec and I couldn’t even do a push up without massive pain.
+The last injury that was the straw that broke the camel's back was my shoulder.
+My shoulder was messed up pretty good & it caused pain to the pec where I couldn't even do a push up without massive pain.
+I thought I tore my pec.

 It’s amazing that NO matter what area in life you look at, pain and love are the 2 most powerful driving forces that will push people to take massive action.
 I was used to managing and dealing with aches and pains since I was 14 and started wrestling.
 We were taught to deal with it, head down, keep charging, no complaining.

-But once it affected my family, I began aggressively seeking the help of a few of our close friends and colleagues to help me get better.
+But once it affected my family, I began aggressively seeking the help of a few of our close friends and colleagues to help me get better like Dr. Kelly Starrett.
 I also had to to do what I do best, which is use myself as a guinea pig, so I began implementing my own experiments with regards to getting healthier and looking back I seriously wonder if this time in my life with all these injuries was a blessing in disguise.

 - weight vests